If you are in the armed forces you may qualify for the Australian Defence Force (ADF) Home Loans scheme

 Can I apply for a home loan from overseas?

-If you want to apply for a home loan from overseas, you may be able to but it depends on whether you are stationed at a base or in combat.
-Thus, if you are working at a military base, regardless of your position, you can apply for a home loan.
+In most cases, you can apply for a home loan while stationed overseas.
+The way you go about applying depends on whether you are stationed at a base or in combat.
+If you are working at a military base, regardless of your position, you can apply for a home loan.
 All paperwork can be sent to you via mail or if you are on a naval ship, via fax or email through a secure connection.
 Note, in this case most banks will not accept a Power of Attorney because your location is known and you can fill out all the necessary documents.

 However, if you are in combat and are part of a covert military operation or on a tour, you can’t give out your location for security reasons.
 In this case, most lenders will accept a power of attorney.